Last updated on July 19th, 2019 at 08:57 am

 Qualifying for Medical Cannabis

-To qualify for medical cannabis, patients who are permanent residents of Texas and diagnosed with intractable epilepsy must obtain a prescription from a qualified physician who determines the risk of low-THC cannabis is reasonable in light of the potential benefit for the patient.
-Qualified physicians must specialize in the field of examining, diagnosing and treating epilepsy.
+To qualify for medical cannabis, patients who are permanent residents of Texas and diagnosed with newly expanded qualifying conditions must obtain a prescription from a qualified physician who determines the risk of low-THC cannabis is reasonable in light of the potential benefit for the patient.

-Physicians will obtain a concurring determination from a second qualified physician before prescribing medical cannabis, and will register their patient’s diagnosis and treatment plan with the state’s Compassionate Use Registry database.
+Physicians will register their patient’s diagnosis and treatment plan with the state’s Compassionate Use Registry database.
 Once registered, patients and their legal guardians will be exempt from certain state laws prohibiting the possession of cannabis in Texas.

 There is no age limit to qualify as a medical cannabis patient in Texas.
 However, patients under the age of 18 may require permission from a legal guardian.